Harumoegi はるもえぎ

 The survival rate of the seedlings is 85%, similar to the Yabukita cultivar, and the growth rate is also the same.
 Once transplanted into the field, the survival rate was 86% against the 93% of Yabukita.

 The average fresh leaf yield of 5 to 7-year-old bushes was 91% of Yabukita comparison on the first harvest and 110% on the second harvest.
 Even though the bud amount and weight were slightly higher than Yabukita, the study reveals that this could be due to the bush of Harumoegi being a more straight shape.
-Also, the conditions of growing in the test fields are made in single rows, so the row of Harumoegi has less surface and a smaller stub.
+Furthermore, the conditions of growing in the test fields are made in single rows, so the row of Harumoegi has less surface and a smaller stub.
 Cultivation is recommended in two symmetric rows with low pruning to preserve the plant's growth.
 Half of the test sites had a lower yield than Yabukita.
 However, considering the cutting surface area available, the harvest yield is higher than with Yabukita.
-Keeping the growth and vigour of the plant to achieve stable harvest yields and a double row is recommended for that reason.
+Keeping the growth and vigor of the plant to achieve stable harvest yields and a double row is recommended for that reason.

 The incidence of red blight on adult leaves during the cold season is about the same as that of Yabukita, and its resistance is considered slightly high.
 Even in the severely cold prefectures of Ibaraki and Saitama, it has been evaluated as good as Yabukita.
 It is considered suitable for cultivation in both warm and temperate areas.

-Frost resistance occurs earlier than Yabukita, partly because the growth of autumn buds stopped a little earlier.
+Frost resistance occurs earlier than Yabukita, partly because the growth of autumn buds stops a little earlier.
 Frost resistance in December was higher than that of Yabukita.
 In addition, the resistance to bark-splitting damage due to frost was stronger than Yabukita.

 Anthracnose resistance is moderate.
 Control measures are only required if a high incidence is expected.
 The incidence of red blight was slightly higher in some periods than in Yabukita, and control is also necessary when outbreaks are expected.
-An artificial test using live spores of Pestalotiopsis Longiseta on mature leaves showed that the disease incidence was low and the resistance was strong.
-The results of glutinous disease resistance tests conducted in Shizuoka Prefecture under natural conditions reported a resistance comparable to that of Yabukita, rated as slightly weak.
-The study shows that Harumoegi is a more resistant cultivar than Kurasawa, with many more incidences.
+An artificial test using live spores of Pestalotiopsis longiseta on mature leaves showed that the disease incidence was low and the resistance was strong.
+The results of glutinous disease resistance tests conducted in Shizuoka Prefecture under natural conditions reported resistance comparable to that of Yabukita, rated as slightly weak.
+The study indicates that Harumoegi is a more resistant cultivar than Kurasawa, with many more incidences.

 The spontaneous incidence of the mulberry scale was as high as that of Yabukita in the field in a year of high incidence.
 The results used the number of eggs as an indicator and showed that Harumoegi is as susceptible as Yabukita, which is slightly weak against it.
-Great attention and care should used in case of occurrence.
+Great attention and care should be used in case of occurrence.

-The quality of Sencha was slightly better than Yabukita for the first and second harvests in the several growing areas.
+The quality of sencha was slightly better than Yabukita for the first and second harvests in the several growing areas.
 In terms of the characteristics, the colour is particularly appreciated, the aroma is mild, and the taste is mellow.

-It can be grown in tea-growing regions throughout Japan, but from the data on yield and quality in tea suitability trials, it is best grown in warmer areas.
+In summary, it can be grown in tea-growing regions throughout Japan, but from the data on yield and quality in tea suitability trials, it is best grown in warmer areas.
 Harumoegi can be used as a cultivar between Yabukita and later cultivars like Kanayamidori.
 It is an upright variety with a slightly small stature, so it should be double-planted to ensure plant stature and vigorous growth for an optimal harvest yield.
 For disease resistance, it is susceptible to mildew and red blight disease, so great care is necessary to avoid their occurrence.
 Control of anthracnose under normal conditions is not required unless a high incidence is anticipated.
 The cultivar is available in tea nurseries with agreements with the Miyazaki Prefectural Agricultural Experiment Station, Tea Research Branch.

 References

 Nagatomo Hirofumi, et al. “A New Cultivar ‘Harumoegi’ for Green Tea.”
 Chagyo Kenkyu Hokoku (Tea Research Journal), vol. 2003, no. 96, Dec.
 2003, pp. 15–26.
-DOI.org (Crossref)https://doi.org/10.5979/cha.2003.96_15.
+DOI.org (Crossref), https://doi.org/10.5979/cha.2003.96_15.

 https://shop.senchado.jp/collections/ocha/products/1001